Ridlsan/iqtoolkit/docs/blog/building-part-05.md

-Luckily, I donít have to rewrite the ProjectionReader.
+Luckily, I don‚Äôt have to rewrite the ProjectionReader.
 It still works the same as before.
 What I do get to do is get rid of the ObjectReader, since I now always have a projector expression.
 I build one in the QueryBinder automatically every time I see a table.

 That just leaves the putting it all together step.
-Hereís the new rewrite to DbQueryProvider.
+Here‚Äôs the new rewrite to DbQueryProvider.